 YHA Langdale is a fantastic destination for school groups, with spacious grounds that include a Victorian arboretum.
 There are opportunities for studies in biology and geography as well as outdoor activities.
-With space for up to 106 people, classroom facilities and group catering available, this hostel is well equipped for school trips.
+With classroom facilities and group catering available, this hostel is well equipped for school trips.

 Volunteering with YHA is a fantastic way to have fun, learn new skills, boost your CV and travel to different places.
 We have a variety of different opportunities to choose from and volunteering roles to suit everyone.

 The tasks are varied and in return you will meet some great people, who both work and stay in our hostels, as well as enjoying your time off discovering the local area and attractions.

 Find out more and apply to volunteer at this hostel through YHA volunteering.

 Originally a small hamlet of cottages that worked as hill farms, High Close then became the property of the Benson family who were fullers – there is evidence of a fulling mill in Low Wood, a reservoir, sluice, bracken kilns and a service road in the immediate vicinity of the property.
 The years 1792 to 1802 saw the first extension to the original farmhouse before it being sold to Edward Balme Wheatley Balme in 1857 who presided over a major refurbishment and expansion starting in 1866 and finishing in 1876.

 Upon the death of the last Wheatley Balme resident of High Close, commissioners of the Inland Revenue directed that High Close should become the property of the National Trust who subsequently leased it to YHA on the 1st of January 1954.
 Since then the building has been adapted and altered to meet the accommodation needs of its residents but it still maintains a magical charm that it skillfully weaves around its guests with its incredibly warm and inviting atmosphere and sense of history.